lnfel/rails-tailwind/README.md

-# Rails 6 with Tailwincss
+# Rails 6 with Tailwindcss

 Tested using Windows 10